ArieL-CanoY/QA-Testing/API Testing/API Fundamentals.md

 	- XML based interface to describe the details and how a webservice should used.
 	- This is like a documentation on how to an API but only the XML are shown and no description of text.
 	- If the service consumer and provider knew each other, they can directly communicate with the WSDL.
+	- We can say that it is an end point where the service is running.
+	- Defining it would require the following:
+		- type
+			- message
+		- porttype
+			- operation
+			- input
+			- output
+		- binding
+		- service
+			- port